-Have you ever heard the saying, “you are what you eat?”
+We’ve all heard the saying “you are what you eat.”
 People often eat certain foods based on how they are feeling.
 If you’ve had a bad day, you may have gone home and reached for some “comfort” food or hit the drive-thru window for a burger and fries.
 But, eating these foods regularly could actually make you feel worse.

 On the other hand, if you had a really great day, you may have gone home and cooked a healthy dinner.
 While we don’t typically know we’re doing it, we connect food with our mood.
 And, when it comes to managing depression and mood swings, it might be time to connect food and mood in a different way.